 A criminal proceeding has many possible outcomes.
 To learn more, see Court Decision.

 If you are convicted (after pleading or being found guilty), the judge will make an order setting out the consequences of your crime.
 This is your sentence.
 The judge will decide on your sentence during a sentencing hearing.
-This hearing may be held on the same day you plead guilty or the court decides you are guilty.
-Or, it may be postponed to another date.
+This hearing may be held on the same day you plead guilty, or the court decides you are guilty.
+Or, your hearing may be postponed to another date.
 Either Crown or defence counsel can request the sentencing hearing be postponed.
 The judge will decide.
 See Understanding Your Sentence (Adult Offender) to learn more.

 The judge may request a pre-sentence report.
 The report provides information about your situation that helps the judge decide your sentence.